Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: Introduction

-This paper is now organized as follows: In Section \ref{sec:regular} we shall give a rigorous proof of the effective dynamics described in \eqref{approxsol}.
+This paper is now {\it organized} as follows: In Section \ref{sec:regular} we shall give a rigorous proof of the effective dynamics described in \eqref{approxsol}.
 We shall also show how to generalize this result to arbitrary initial data in $L^2(\R^3)$, if one is willing to give up on an explicit $\eps$-dependent approximation error.
-The case of singular perturbations with $A^\eps$ of the form \eqref{Aheur} is then studied in Section \ref{sec:sing}.
+The case of polynomially bounded perturbations of $\mathcal A^\eps$ in the form \eqref{Aheur} is then studied in Section \ref{sec:sing}.
 In it we shall first recall some general aspects of the theory of almost invariant subspaces and then apply these results to our setting.
-We shall also discuss how our perturbation theory developed for non-degenerate eigenvalues can be extended to the degenerate case and to situations induced by \eqref{Acombi}.